WallyS02/Kubernetes-DevOps-Essentials/README.md

 ## Stateful Sets
 Stateful Sets are resources managing a set of pods and maintains a sticky identity for each of them, which is useful for managing stateful applications \(for stateless applications check Deployments\).
 Every pod has unique and stable name \(e.g. \<pod_name\>-0\, \<pod_name\>-1\, ...).
 Every pod can have own Persistent Volume that is persisted even after pod deletion.
 Pods are created and deleted in strict order.

-The spec section of Replica Set manifest consists of:
+The spec section of Stateful Set manifest consists of:
 * **replicas** - specifies number of desired replicas of pods
 * **minReadySeconds** - specifies minimum number of seconds for which newly created pod should be running and ready before being considered available
 * **selector** - specifies pods which will be part of stateful set by label